Model-Family Search: The Tuesday No-Go Report

 What worked was the search discipline.
 The process did not keep relaxing gates until something passed.
 It let each branch fail for the specific reason the evidence supported.

-That matters because model-family research gets expensive when every near miss stays alive.
+Model-family research gets expensive when every near miss stays alive.
 May 12 narrowed the opportunity set.
 UOA follow-flow needed a new mechanic, not another timing mask.
 Public macro and breadth sources looked better as context than as standalone sleeves.
 Near-miss combinations were not a hidden portfolio solution.

 What Failed